Humanities/Arts Exam > Humanities/Arts Notes > History Class 11 > Long Questions with Answers- Displacing Indigenous Peoples

 The Gold Rush and Growth of Industries.
 The Gold Rush led to the growth of industries in North America.
 Here industries developed for two reasons.

 Firstly, to manufacture railway equipment so that the distant places would be linked with rapid transport.
 Secondly, to produce machinery to make large-scale farming easier.
 Both in the USA and Canada, factories multiplied and industrial towns grew.
-USA’s economy was an undeveloped economy in 1860 CE but in 1890 CE it was one of leading industrial power in the world.
+The USA’s economy was an undeveloped economy in 1860 CE but in 1890 CE it was one of the leading industrial power in the world.

 The Gold Rush and Expansion of Agriculture.
 Agriculture expanded on a large scale because of the Gold Rush.
 Large areas of forests were cleared and were divided into farms.
 The bison (wild buffalo) had almost been exterminated by 1890 CE.
 As a result, the life of hunting for the natives ended which they had followed for centuries.
 The Gold Rush also contributed to the expansion of the continent of North America.
 This expansion was complete in 1892 CE.
 With in few years USA also began to establish her own colonies and became an imperial power.

-Q. 3.
-What steps were taken for the rights and interests of the natives in North America ?
+Q3: What steps were taken for the rights and interests of the natives in North America?

-What is their present position ?
+What is their present position?

 Ans.
 Till the 1920s, nothing was done for the welfare of the natives of North America.
 They had been provided neither health nor educational facilities.